HassanAmeer/TreatSick/README.md

 ### Currently these all files of project is private due to the client permission issue
- if anybody need this then email to get personally for one person we provides this projects files feel free
+ if anybody need this then email to get personally for one person we provides this projects files. feel free

 <i> Flutter Marketeplace </i>
 <br> </br>